If you’re one of the 3.5 billion people in the world who own a smartphone, you’ll know that mobile apps are a pretty big deal.

 By building out detailed wireframes of individual screens, you can get a solid idea of that user experience before a single line of code is written.
 You can use storyboarding to explore the flow of the app, ensuring that it’s a seamless experience from end to end.

 Now it’s time for the technical bit: how your mobile app will actually function.

 Will it need geo-location services, to pull relevant data for the user e.g. local weather forecasts?
 Do you want to send push notifications, accept payments secured with face recognition, or perhaps offer users such exotic features as virtual reality?

 Take the time to think hard: there is a long list of what mobile platforms offer these days.

-Depending on what your app needs to do for users, there are a number of back-end components for you to consider: APIs, push notification services, data servers, third-party integrations, and more.
+Depending on what your app needs to do for users, there are a number of back-end components for you to consider: APIs, push notification services, mobile app database, data servers, third-party integrations, and more.
 Each of these elements will add a little extra time and effort into your app builds, so we’d definitely recommend you scope out an estimation well before you start to code.